microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 ## Solution Design

-`SnapOnOutput` will be a profile-level `ICoreSettings` setting of type enum or enum array.
-It can be set to one or multiple of the following values:
+`SnapOnOutput` will be a profile-level `ICoreSettings` setting of type enum.
+It can be set to one of the following values:
 - `never`: new output does not cause the viewport to update to the bottom of the scroll region
-- `noSelection`: (**default**) new output causes the viewport to update to the bottom of the scroll region **IF** no selection is active
+- `noSelection`: new output causes the viewport to update to the bottom of the scroll region **IF** no selection is active
 - `atBottom`: new output causes the viewport to update **IF** the viewport is already at the virtual bottom
+- `noSelection|atBottom`: (**default**) new output causes the viewport to update **IF** no selection is active or the viewport is already at the virtual bottom
 - `always`: new output causes the viewport to update to the bottom of the scroll region

 The `TerminalCore` is responsible for moving the viewport on a scroll event.
 All of the logic for this feature should be handled here.